udacity/FCND-Controls/README.md

 * A plot of horizontal position error vs. time from the test trajectory
 * A plot of vertical position error vs. time  from the test trajectory

-## Step 12: Additional Challenges (Optional)
+## Step 13: Additional Challenges (Optional)
 * Minimize the time to fly the test trajectory while still meeting the error thresholds
 * Integrate with the planning project solution to generate custom trajectories
-* Test your control's robustness to disturbances and modeling errors.
+* Test your control's robustness to wind disturbances and modeling errors.
 (Simulation Changes Coming)

 ## Unity Drone Class